Home References

 Symbiosis marks a change in the infant's awareness, and in the flow of physical and emotional energy.
 There is an equilibrium.
 During this stage the nervous system matures.
 As in Incubation, supplies that have been gathered now simmer internally reforming in a new creation.
 The creator and creation remain symbiotic until the created object is expelled from the individuals unconscious.
 A similar process occurs in symbiosis.
 The infant develops the ability to hold and incubate patterns from outside inducements but remains fused with the external objects.
 This equilibrium precedes a gradual shift to the outward focus that follows.
 It waits for a re-birth, a hatching from its shell: like an old yin line, it awaits transformation.

 The third phase, Separation-Individuation, has three subphases; Hatching, Practicing, and Rapprochement.
-Hatching occurs when the sine A wave crosses the X axis at the start of this phase (Figure # 5).
+Hatching occurs when the sine wave A crosses the X axis at the start of this phase (Figure # 5).
 "Fully fueled the infant now develops a look of alertness, persistence, and goal directedness" (Mahler et al, 1975, p.
 54, cited by Hamilton, 1988).
 The child discovers independence and strains away from the mother's body.
 Like young yang the child aggressively projects itself.

 In the Practicing subphase, the child expands its world and explores ever larger areas of its environment.
 It crawls away from the mother and returns for emotional refueling.
 Greenacre (1957, cited by Arieti, 1976), says the child has a "love affair with the world."
 Interestingly, this is also her description of the future artist.
 The elation of Illumination may be first experienced in the Practicing subphase of Separation-Individuation.
 Mahler (1975, et al, cited by Hamilton, 1988) says: "Narcissism is at its peak" in the Practicing subphase.
 If the emotional object (home base), is not available for the infant, the grandiosity of this phase may not resolve satisfactorily.
 Arrest in this subphase is the proposed root of the Narcissistic Personality Disorder.
 Perhaps arrested Illumination also yields artistic narcissism.